lamegaton/lamegaton.github.io/_posts/notebook/javascript/2020-09-28-basic-javascript-part-1.md

 description: "Basic javascript for a simple dynamic or static website"
 ---

+In this tutorial, I will introduce a few steps to access and edit elements in JavaScript.
+Mastering and understanding these steps can help you make a simple form, handling submission, and change the outlook of your website.

+[TOC]

 ### Edit a text or HTML via jQuery

 This example implement jQuery.
 So we have an HTML file with div id="text" and we want to change Hello to  Hello, dolly.